FedericaBucchieri/Invation_2020_21_HYP/README.md

       - displayTags: a boolean used to know if a decorative tag needs to be shown
     - data:
       - myContent: this data is just a copy of the prop content, it is needed to perform a v-for on this array
-  - ObjectConcept.vue:
+  - ObjectConcept.vue: Component that provide the structure for an object description, used for products concepts.
     - props:
-      - concept:
+      - concept: Textual description of the concept to be displayed
-  - ObjectMore.vue:
+  - ObjectMore.vue: Component that provide a paragraph for more info about an object, mainly used for products extra details.
     - props:
-      - concept:
+      - concept: Textual content of the extra information to be displayed
   - ObjectOverview.vue: the first visible screen of the page of a specific vision, invation or invationer
     - props:
       - name: the name of the specific vision, invation or invationer
       - overview: a brief overview of the vision, invation or invationer
       - imgPath: the path for the image to display
       - tags: used only in the invations pages to visualize the tag representing the technologies associated to that specific invation
-      - id:
   - ObjectPresentationImg.vue: the component used to display the image inside the ObjectOverview.vue component
     - props:
       - info: the info on the image that are shown in case the image could not be rendered in the browser
       - imgPath: the path for the image to display
   - ObjectVideo.vue: the component used to display the video present in each invation page
     - props:
       - videoUrl: the Url for the video
   - RoundedContainer.vue: the content of a fancy container used to display the information on a certain content of the website like a vision or an invation or an invationer